 This modern twist crochet headband pattern looks like knit stockinette, but it’s actually an easy variation on single crochet.
-Get the very simple free pattern below or purchase the ad-free, printable PDF for $2.99 here.
+Get the very simple free pattern below or purchase the ad-free, printable PDF here.

 This free twist crochet headband pattern is part of a collaboration with Lion Brand Yarn.
 This post contains affiliate links.